Back to top

 One of the great things about living in Northern California is the fact that there's no shortage of fantastic places to visit that are only a short drive away.
 A destination we love to visit for its beaches, stunning views, laid-back attitude, and world-famous Boardwalk amusement park is the seaside town of Santa Cruz.

 The quintessential California beachside town, Santa Cruz is an ideal place for a family getaway for a long weekend, with plenty for everyone to do.
-We also love the fact that Santa Cruz is only about two hours away by car—a road trip distance that everyone can manage without getting too cranky or rambunctious.
+We also love the fact that Santa Cruz is only about two hours away by car — a road trip distance that everyone can manage without getting too cranky or rambunctious.

-Santa Cruz Beach Boardwalk carousel
+Santa Cruz Boardwalk Carousel

-The Santa Cruz Beach Boardwalk
+Visiting the Santa Cruz Beach Boardwalk

 The big attraction for visitors to Santa Cruz is the famous Santa Cruz Beach Boardwalk.
 This venerable seaside amusement park has been delighting families since it opened back in 1907.
 It's California's oldest amusement park, and features a variety of rides and attractions both classic and modern.